Family hospice leave for nursing a dying or seriously ill person

 Family hospice leave and the working relationship

-A salaried worker with a fixed-term employment contract (CDD) is entitled to family hospice leave.
+Both salaried workers with a fixed-term employment contract (CDD) or a permanent contract (CDI) are entitled to family hospice leave.

-If the fixed-term employment contract ends during the period of family hospice leave, the family hospice leave measure also ends.
+If the fixed-term or permanent employment contract ends during the period of family hospice leave, the family hospice leave measure also ends.

 Trial period